GarudaNvim/GarudaNvim.github.io/docs/keymaps.md

 ### Keymaps in Normal Mode

-Normal mode is where you’ll spend most of your time in Neovim.
-These keymaps improve navigation, buffer management, and text manipulation.
+Welcome to normal mode, where the magic happens, and where most of your day will be spent.

-- **Better Window Navigation**: Quickly switch between split windows using the control (`<C>`) key and directional keys.
+- **Better Window Navigation**: Say goodbye to confusing window setups.
+Move between windows with ease.
     - `<C-h>`: Move to the window on the left.
     - `<C-j>`: Move to the window below.
     - `<C-k>`: Move to the window above.